IntelegixLabs/AgroChain_QIE/README.md

 The United States Environmental Protection Agency (EPA) estimates that 10% of CO2 is emitted by the Agri sector.
 On one hand, Agri companies have sustainable products and services to offer to the growers.
 On the other hand, without proper economic incentives, farmers are reluctant to adopt sustainable practices.
 Centralized platform business models have so far not succeeded in creating economic value for the farmers, even while the demand for a voluntary carbon market is increasing.
 What technologies and business models can enable financially incentivizing farmers to implement climate-smart practices?
 What are the ways the buyer has proof of authenticity?
 In what ways the participants including investors can derive economic value?

-<strong>ArgoChain </strong>is an NFT application Based on the Ethereum Blockchain written in Solidity Smart Contract, and using the power of React Frontend, and ether.js to interact with the Smart Contract present in the Ethereum Blockchain, a user can register as a Framer in the application, with all relevant information, Upload & Mint (In IPFs), buy and Sell NFT, in the ArgoChain NFT marketplace.
-The Industries then can buy those NFTs from market place granting them carbon credits and also investing money in farmers so that they can adopt more sustainable farming practices.
+<strong>ArgoChain </strong>is an NFT application powered by the QIE Blockchain (EVM-compatible) and written in Solidity Smart Contracts.
+Using React and ethers.js to interact with the QIE network, a user can register as a farmer in the application, upload & mint assets to IPFS, and buy or sell NFTs inside the ArgoChain marketplace.
+Industrial buyers can purchase those NFTs on QIE to grant carbon credits and invest directly in farmers so they can adopt sustainable practices.

 It provides a way for farmers to sell carbon credits in the form of NFT to industrial buyers who need to buy carbon credits to achieve sustainability goals, thus giving farmers money to invest in more sustainable farming practices, and a win-win situation for all, the Air Quality verification is done using IoT devices, thus acting as a verification mechanism to ensure, that money is invested by farmers to adopt more sustainable farming methods.